 - Mountains to Sea (3-6 Days, 231km/144 miles, Grades 3-4).
 Bike from the edge of New Zealand’s largest volcano to the coast of Wanganui encompassing forest, mountains and the culturally significant Whanganui River.

-Mountain Biking on the South Island
+The Best Cycle Trails on the South Island

 - Queen Charlotte Track (2-3 Days, 70km/43 miles, Grades 3-4).
 Ride through a mix of forest and stunning coastal views of the Queen Charlotte Track with a whole range of accommodations to choose from.